sajjad960/eastnetic_task/readme.md

-Please open /MainTask folder for task of scraping url with node.
+Please open /MainTask folder for the task of scraping url with node.